Do Go On - 334 - Pan Am Flight 73

 in a glass box in the cockpit.

-Don't even think about it, he said.
-So they're just so like erratic and inconsistent.
-It is like,
+don't even think about it he said so they're just so like erratic and inconsistent it is like

-would have made it a deeply stressful time.
+erratic, unpredictable behaviour, but yeah, would have made it a deeply stressful time.

-It would be deeply stressful regardless, but it's sort of, you know,
+It would be deeply stressful regardless, but it's sort of, you know, you're kind of even

-you're kind of even more on edge.
+more on edge.

-Nija and the other flight attendants handed out food and water,
+Niesa and the other flight attendants handed out food and water, trying to keep people as

-trying to keep people as calm as possible as the ordeal continued into the night.
+calm as possible, as the ordeal continued into the night.

-Remember, this started about 6 a.m.
+Remember this started about 6am?

-This entire time, the air conditioning and lights had been on in the plane
+This entire time, the air conditioning and lights had been on in the plane, and as evening set in,

-and as evening set in, the onboard power supply started to dwindle.
+the on-board power supply started to dwindle.

 The lights got dimmer and the cool air stopped circulating.

-There was a flight mechanic on board and he told the hijackers
+There was a flight mechanic on board and he told the hijackers that when the power died,

-and it would last about 15 minutes or so
+the emergency power would kick in and it would last about 15 minutes or so before the aircraft would be completely dark.

-So essentially, they're running out of time.
+So essentially they're running out of time.

-Right, they're going to need someone to jumpstart the plane.
+They're going to need someone to jumpstart the plane.

-Yeah, get another plane in, back it up.
+Get another plane in, back it up.

 Oh, yeah, rolling start.